Financial-Times/ft-origami/docs/syntax/js.md

 ###Comments

-Single line comments *should* be placeed on a newline above the subject of the comment.
+Single line comments *should* be placed on a newline above the subject of the comment.
 An empty line *should* be inserted before the comment.

 ## Subresources